-I had been coming in from industries that were highly regulated like government, finance, and education, I’d become pretty risk-averse in my practice.
-Okay, I was compliance-crazed.
-Looking back it always makes me laugh (and cringe) that one of my first orders of business was to immediately get the appropriate Labor Law posters ordered and in place, along with ensuring we had I-9s for the whole team on file (which we didn’t).
+I had been coming in from industries that were highly regulated like government, finance, and education, I’d become pretty risk-averse in my practice — okay, I was compliance-crazed — looking back it always makes me laugh (and cringe) that one of my first orders of business was to immediately get the appropriate Labor Law posters ordered and in place, along with ensuring we had I-9s for the whole team on file (which we didn’t).

-the team didn’t understand how compensation decisions were made by the company.
+…The team didn’t understand how compensation decisions were made by the company.

 Additionally, they didn’t understand when they were made or at what cadence they were made, and maybe even more importantly, they didn’t understand how they could impact their compensation.
 In general, we did not have a clear, articulate way to speak about our beliefs as it relates to how we pay our team.
 So, we set out to do just that: very, very transparently.

 I searched online, I spoke with consultants, and I had many lunch and coffee dates with industry peers to understand how they’d done it.
 The only “resource” that I was able to uncover that would assist me in this journey was hiring someone to do it for me.
 While it was an option, it wasn’t the best one for us.
 So, I poured myself a big cup of coffee, rolled up my sleeves, put my figure-it-out glasses on, and with the support of a few members of our Leadership Team, got to work.

 By no means am I an expert here, I’m creating, failing, learning and re-creating on the daily.
 However, this is really freakin’ hard.
 There’s no instruction kit on how to build something like this, how to best launch it, and refine it.
 My hope is that by publicly sharing this journey, it will serve as an inspiration.